NESCent/hip_hack_howto/manuscript.md

 An important part of this model rotates around the idea of open spaces, where individuals develop pitches for potential projects and recruit team members to develop such projects.
 The creation of open spaces has an impact on facilities, requiring the availability of a wide area and provided with either whiteboards or poster boards where people can sketch ideas and instantiate groups.

-####Communication Technology
+#### Communication Technology
 The nature of a hackathon usually makes heavy use of a variety of communication technologies.
-Experience indicates that organizers should choose the preferred technologies in advance and encourage all participants to use this set.
-Consistency among participants becomes very important, both for general communication and for archiving.
-In one hackathon involving remote participants, a particular group was using one communication technology before lunch and then switched, without announcement, to another technology after lunch.
+Experience indicates that organizers should choose the preferred technologies in advance and encourage all participants to use this set. **Consistency among participants is extremely important,** both for general communication and for archiving.
+As an example, in one hackathon involving remote participants, a particular subgroup was using one communication technology before lunch and then switched, without announcement, to another technology after lunch.
 Remote participants had no way of knowing this and were left out of discussion until this was discovered.
 In general, we encourage technologies which are free, open, and multi-platform, although the needs of a particular project may preclude some of these factors.
-Major categories of communicaiton technology to consider include:
+Again, consistency across hackathon participants is key.
+Major categories of communication technology to consider include:

 **Version Control:** There are many types of version control available.
 Among the most popular, and the one we have used in recent years, is Git and Github.
 SVN is also very popular.
-An early hackathon used Google Code, but they recently announced this service is being shut down.
+Earlier hackathons used GoogleCode and SourceForge.
+What is most important is that everyone at a particular hackathon use the same system, because it is critical to tracking production and outputs and helps no one if the data and output is spread across multiple systems.

 **Document Editing:** Shared document editing capabilities is essential, whether for note taking, concept planning, documentation, etc. There are many such technologies we have used, including wikis, Google Docs, Mozilla's Etherpad, Github documents, and others.
 The most important thing is that everyone use the same technologies, otherwise documents get scattered across too many systems in too many different formats.

 **Communication:** There are many systems for direct communication, including Skype, Google Hangouts, IRC, etc. Even telephones.
 These will be primarily used pre- and post-hackathon, but can be used during, either to communicate with remote participants or sometimes when teams are scattered throughout different rooms.
 Again, the most important thing is to decide in advance which protocols will be used and adhere to them, otherwise some members may not know where or how to tune into important conversations.

+For many of the hackathons we have used wikis for completely open document planning and note taking; this has created a historical record of many of the events that would otherwise be lost if we had stuck with documents on laptops or other closed sources.
+Despite this, we still find that basic data about the hackathons can be hard to compile or is missing because it never occurred to anyone to record these data in a systematic way.
+For this reason, we strongly encourage organizers to be systematic about recording data about their events.
+See "Data we wish we had collected" below for more discussion.

 #### Travel
 The presence of a central organization (e.g., NESCent) that can handle the logistical aspects of the hackathon is strongly encouraged.
 Travel arrangements should be consistent with the duration of the hackathon, ensuring that participants are at the location on time for the beginning of day 1 of the event (which is critical to the overall event).
 The travel arrangements should also emphasize that the participation to the complete event is strongly encouraged, as often the projects start shaping only after the first 2 days of the event.
 Locating all participants in the same residential venue (e.g., the same hotel) will also facilitate interactions outside of the daily hackathon activities and develop a social infrastructure to the hackathon.

-###Identifying Participants
+### Identifying Participants

 *Note: some of this section may be better moved to the discussion, but it's not entirely clearly which/where*